Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

-Somewhere towards the end of the twentieth century, atmospheric scientists began to notice that something strange was happening to earth's atmosphere.
+Somewhere toward the end of the 20th century, atmospheric scientists began to notice that something strange was happening to the earth's atmosphere.
 Scientific observation seemed to indicate that ultraviolet rays from the sun were penetrating the atmosphere at an alarming rate.
 The result here was an increase in skin cancer, especially in the lower latitudes of the Southern Hemisphere.

 Further examination did not produce good news, for the scientists came to the startling conclusion that the ozone layer was being depleted at a rapidly increasing rate.
 More research was required to determine the culprit, fluorocarbons, those complex chemicals so vital to the air conditioning industry and also used in aerosols.

 The cure was not easy, for it took an intense international effort to replace just about all of the air conditional coolants on the planet with a safer alternative that did not contain any chlorine or fluoride.
 Now, some 30-plus years later, the scientific community has determined the health of the ozone layer is significantly improving in such a way that skin cancer from ultraviolet radiation had been immensely reduced.